bbauska/Reagan-to-Trump/README.md

 ## greased palms

 From 1984 to currently 2025.
-41 years the US govrenemnt has been corporate and billionaire centric.
+41 years the US government has been corporate and billionaire centric.
 Almost every new law enacted has been pro-rich, pro-corporate and anti-healthcare, anti-middle class.

 The pace of lowering taxes for bilolonaires and corpoate people-hood is astounding.